Dickinson-COMP-491-492/website/docs/01-BlogSlackWikiGit.md

 #### Tasks:

    1. If you do not already have one, or would like one just for this course, create a new [GitHub](https://github.com/) account.
+Be sure to remember your username and password.
-   2. If you are curious and new to GitHub and can't wait a few weeks until we get to it, you can watch the "New to GitHub?" video on the [GitHub Features](https://github.com/features) page to learn more about it.
+   2. If you are curious and new to GitHub and can't wait a few weeks until we get to it, you can watch the "Getting Started with GitHub?" video on the [GitHub Training & Guides](https://www.youtube.com/githubguides) page to learn more about it.
+If you want to go further, you might try the [Hello World](https://guides.github.com/activities/hello-world/) activity.
+Neither of these are required as we will spend a few days learning about GitHub and git in a few weeks.

 ### Wiki

 A Wiki provides a way to collaboratively create, modify and structure the content of a web site directly through a web browser.
-It is very useful with a large group of people need to contribute directly to the creation and maintenance of the information on a site.
+It is very useful when a large group of people need to contribute directly to the creation and maintenance of the information on a site.
 Many FOSS projects use Wikis for design documents and end-user documentation so that lots of people can contribute to these resources.
 We will use a Wiki to maintain information about the projects you are working on in the course and to track your progress on the projects.

 #### Tasks: